Meet Mati Kargren: Medical Writer I

 Explore more about Parexel

-Meet Mary: Senior Medical Writer
+Meet Mary: Principal Medical Writer

-Mary provides insights about her role as a Senior Medical Writer.
+Mary provides insights about her role as a Principal Medical Writer.
 She shares what it is like working with her fellow colleagues, how Parexel has supported her career development, and what excites her most about the work she does.

 Roles within Medical Writing